Responsibility and Application

 —allow the accused to be represented by counsel,

 —hear all evidence in support and in defence of the complaint and

 —decide whether the member is guilty or not guilty and order penalties it considers appropriate.

 - Hearings are open to the public.
 Witnesses may be called to testify under oath and may be cross-examined.

 - The hearing committee retains legal counsel to advise on questions of procedure and law.

 - The hearing committee notifies the executive secretary of the outcome of the hearing.
-The decision is effective at the point a ruling is made by the hearing committee.
+The decision and any penalty ordered is effective at the point a ruling is made by the hearing committee.

 - The decision of a hearing committee is available to the public upon request and free of charge.